-The configured 'ClassOrderer' will be applied to all top-level test classes (including 'static' nested test classes) and '@Nested' test classes.
+The configured [ClassOrderer](#) will be applied to all top-level test classes (including [static](#) nested test classes) and [@Nested](#) test classes.

-Top-level test classes will be ordered relative to each other; whereas, '@Nested' test classes will be ordered relative to other '@Nested' test classes sharing the same enclosing class.
+Top-level test classes will be ordered relative to each other; whereas, [@Nested](#) test classes will be ordered relative to other [@Nested](#) test classes sharing the same enclosing class.

 To configure test class execution order locally for '@Nested' test classes, declare the '@TestClassOrder' annotation on the enclosing class for the '@Nested' test classes you want to order, and supply a class reference to the 'ClassOrderer' implementation you would like to use directly in the '@TestClassOrder' annotation.
 The configured 'ClassOrderer' will be applied recursively to '@Nested' test classes and their '@Nested' test classes.
+If you want to avoid that a '@Nested' test class uses the same 'ClassOrderer' as its enclosing class, you can specify 'ClassOrderer.Default' together with '@TestClassOrder'.
 Note that a local '@TestClassOrder' declaration always overrides an inherited '@TestClassOrder' declaration or a 'ClassOrderer' configured globally via the 'junit.jupiter.testclass.order.default' configuration parameter.